-2020 was a year in which the staff were required to operate under challenging conditions, and on behalf of the shareholders, I would like to express thanks and appreciation for their contribution as essential service providers.
+2021 was a year in which the staff were required to operate under challenging conditions and, on behalf of the shareholders, I would like to express thanks and appreciation for their contribution as essential service providers.
+The health and wellbeing of our people is our highest priority.
 The Group recognises that we can only achieve our aims with talented and dedicated colleagues who provide outstanding customer service in every area of the business.